syl20bnr/spacemacs-elpa-mirror/gnu/gnorb-readme.txt

 *** TODO gnorb-bbdb-view
 Provide a `gnorb-bbdb-view' command that opens a Summary buffer containing all the tracked messages from the contact(s) under point.
+*** DONE Email subtree export to doc and rtf
+:LOGBOOK:
+- State "DONE"       from "TODO"       [2017-03-11 Sat 12:35]
+:END:
+When using `gnorb-email-subtree', provide built-in options for exporting to doc and rtf attachments; these are such commonly-needed formats.
+Do the odt conversion automatically.
+*** DONE Capture to child/subtree trigger actions
+:LOGBOOK:
+- State "DONE"       from "TODO"       [2015-03-17 Tue 17:42]
+:END:
+Add trigger actions that create new sibling or child headings on the original Org heading.